DevClate/EntraFIDOFinder/README.md

 Get-FIDODbLog
 ```

+Brands:
-Also the brands parameter is validated so if you start typing in a brand and press tab it will fill the rest of the brand name in if it is available.
-I have all compatible brands in there as of Sept 30, 2024.
+This parameter is validated so if you start typing in a brand and press tab it will fill the rest of the brand name in if it is available.

+Type:
 The four types of keys are USB, NFC, BIO, and BLE which are also validated in so you can tab complete.

 Also check out the web version: [https://devclate.github.io/EntraFIDOFinder/Explorer/](https://devclate.github.io/EntraFIDOFinder/Explorer/)